enkomio/ProgramUpdater/README.md

 ## Importing private key

-If you want to import a private key that was exported from another server you have to run the following command:
+If you want to import a private key that was exported from another server you can do it by run the following command:

 	UpdateServer.exe --import-key clean-private-key.txt
 	-=[ Version Releaser ]=-